 Otherwise, you will spend 2-3 hours around the Silvestri Craters and then you will be bored for the remaining 4-5 hours, waiting till 4:30 pm for the bus to leave.

 Also, make sure that the weather will be nice (hard to predict in the mountains, I know).
 Otherwise, even if you want, you may not be allowed to go up.

-You will not have that flexibility that a small group tour has, adapting to the weather conditions.
+You will not have the flexibility that a small group tour has, adapting to the weather conditions.

 Go there a bit earlier and buy the tickets from the counter (not the bus).
 Try to have the correct change.

 Queue up at least 20 minutes prior to the departure time.
 Jump on the bus, if already there, and wait for it to leave.
-Unfortunately, it happens that they overbook the bus.
+Unfortunately, it happens that they overbooked the bus.